-- How would you describe your current level of digital literacy, and how does it impact your teaching and research? - Can you share some examples of how you integrate digital tools into your curriculum? - What challenges have you faced when using digital tools in your teaching or research?
+- a) Digital Literacy and Tool Usage - How would you describe your current level of digital literacy, and how does it impact your teaching and research? - Can you share some examples of how you integrate digital tools into your curriculum? - What challenges have you faced when using digital tools in your teaching or research?

-- Have you had any experience with AI or machine learning in your teaching or research?
-If so, could you elaborate? - How do you perceive the role of AI and machine learning in the future of education and your field specifically? - What e-learning platforms are you familiar with, and how do they support your teaching methods? - What are the challenges?
-What are the opportunities? - How does your approach to these platforms change from that of students?

-c)Training Preferences and Needs Identification

-- What types of professional development or training would enhance your ability to use digital tools and AI in your work? - How do you prefer to receive this training (workshops, online courses, peer-to-peer sessions, etc.)?

-d)Final Thoughts and Open Discussion

-- Is there anything you feel is essential for the institution to understand about lecturers' needs in terms of digital literacy and tool usage? - Are there any additional comments or topics you'd like to discuss that we haven't covered?
+- b) AI, Machine Learning, and E-Learning Platforms - Have you had any experience with AI or machine learning in your teaching or research?
+If so, could you elaborate? - How do you perceive the role of AI and machine learning in the future of education and your field specifically? - What e-learning platforms are you familiar with, and how do they support your teaching methods? - o What are the challenges?
+What are the opportunities? - How does your approach to these platforms change from that of students? - c) Training Preferences and Needs Identification - What types of professional development or training would enhance your ability to use digital tools and AI in your work? - How do you prefer to receive this training (workshops, online courses, peer-to-peer sessions, etc.)? - d) Final Thoughts and Open Discussion - Is there anything you feel is essential for the institution to understand about lecturers' needs in terms of digital literacy and tool usage? - Are there any additional comments or topics you'd like to discuss that we haven't covered?